thoughtram/blog/_posts/2014-06-24-organizing-hannovers-first-rust-meetup.md

 ---
 layout:     post
-title: "Organizing Hannovers first rust meetup"
+title: "Organizing Hanovers first Rust meetup"
 date: "2014-06-24"
 summary: As thoughtram we are dedicated to invest into interesting new technologies that we feel are exciting and have the potential to become popular.
 Not for money, but for fun!